HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </except>
 ```

-Note that when using backticks to define property values, literal predefined constants must be used without any evaluation.
+Note that when using backticks to define attribute values, literal predefined constants must be used without any evaluation.

 If an attribute using the backtick attribute syntax is followed by another attribute, the two attributes must be separated by an ASCII whitespace character.